ghicheon/repro_first_assignment/PA1_template.md

 P.S.
-FYI.. most of the work was done it in the previous session by me.
+FYI.. most of the work was done in the previous session by me.
 I modified that little bit..